 Scholarships and Financial Assistance

-Faculty and Advising
+Faculty and Advising for Emergency Management Majors

 The applied arts and sciences faculty are committed to responsible academic advising.
-This means we help you schedule the right courses at the right time to help you take this next step in your professional career.
+This means we help you schedule the right courses at the right time to help you take the next step in your professional career.
 Faculty members are specialists in their areas of advising and are current with requirements for admission into the programs they advise so you get the academic advice you need, when you need it.

 Service and Mutual Interest Organizations

-ENMU provides you the opportunity to use the skills you'll gain while working on your degree to hold leadership positions in ENMU organizations if you want to get more involved.
+If you would like to get more involved, ENMU provides the opportunity to use the skills you'll gain while working on your degree to hold leadership positions in our many organizations.
 At ENMU, you will be able to explore more than 50 student organizations that range from academic, cultural, multicultural, service, special interest and fraternities/sororities.
 If you see a need for an organization we don't have, you can even start your own.

-When you receive a BAAS degree with a emergency management concentration, you can look forward to an enhanced career in your field.
-This might include new opportunities in management, or even a new career in a related field.
+When you receive a BAAS degree with an emergency management concentration, you can look forward to an enhanced career in your field.
+This might include new opportunities in management or even a new career in a related field.
 In addition to quality faculty and personal service, ENMU's Office of Counseling and Career Services offers free job placement assistance to all ENMU students; so if you are looking for another position, we can help you find it.

-BAAS Concentration: Emergency Management (30 hours)
+BAAS Concentration: Emergency Management

 - Introduction to Emergency Management

 - Emergency Services Administration and Management

 - Legal, Political and Regulatory Issues

 - Community Risk Reduction for Fire and Emergency Services

 - Capstone in Emergency Management

 - Topics in Emergency Management